Four years ago today, something yuge happened in my life. Carrying a whopping 195 pounds on my 5’ 6” frame, I walked around the block.

 - Don’t buy the “everything in moderation” myth.
 I put pounds on standing next to pizza, much less trying to eat just one slice.

 - No health club needed.
-Apologies to Lifetime Fitness folks on our QBQ! list.
+Really.

 - Always keep this principle in mind: Nothing tastes as good as skinny feels.